OurGuest Tours To Bhutan | Bhutan Thimpu Punakha Paro Tour

 Day 5: Hike to Taktsang (Tiger’s Nest) Monastery

-Duration: 7-8Hours (Inclusive of hike, lunch stop and drive back to hotel)
+Duration: 7-8Hours (Inclusive of hike, sightseeing and short drive)

 Day 6: Fly out from Paro